bsc-pm/nodes/README.md

 $ make install
 ```

-where `INSTALLATION_PREFIX` is the directory into which to install nODES.
+where `INSTALLATION_PREFIX` is the directory into which to install NODES.

 ## Contributing

-The development of nODES requires contributors to follow these few simple guidelines:
+The development of NODES requires contributors to follow these few simple guidelines:

 1. C++11
 1. K&R indentation style